 CORs may be designated as the Assessing Official’s Representative (AOR) by the CO in the Contractor Performance Assessment Reporting System (CPARS) IAW the CPARS Guide.
 If designated as an AOR, the COR would be responsible for providing a timely, accurate, quality, and complete narrative for a report on the contractor's performance.
 If the CO requires the COR to have access to the contractor performance assessment reporting system (CPARS), the synchronized pre-deployment and operational tracker (SPOT) or the System for Award Management (SAM), an account would be authorized and granted after COR designation.

-If a Chief-Contracting Officer’s Representative (C-COR) is appointed for a service contract pursuant to , Chapter 2, the C-COR must maintain the sole online COR file in SPM for the contract.
+If a Chief-Contracting Officer’s Representative (C-COR) is appointed for a service contract pursuant to DAFI 63-138 , Acquisition of Services, Chapter 2, the C-COR must maintain the sole online COR file in SPM for the contract.
 When a CO appoints a C-COR and CORs on the same contract, the relationship shall be annotated on the COR Designation.

 COR Supervisor